 How do I know if soil is acidic?

-There are a few ways that you can establish whether your soil is acidic.
+There are a few other ways that you can establish whether your soil is acidic.
 You can tell a lot from just looking at the type of weed plants that will inevitably show up on the soil.
 I’ve been looking around to see what plants there are that can be taken as an indicator that the soil beneath them is acidic.
 There’s quite a list, you may recognise some of them.

 - Bracken (ferns)